The Real Estate Investment Structure Taxation Review: Italy

 For purposes of a Covered Tax Agreement, gains derived by a resident of a Contracting Jurisdiction from the alienation of shares or comparable interests, such as interests in a partnership or trust, may be taxed in the other Contracting Jurisdiction if, at any time during the 365 days preceding the alienation, these shares or comparable interests derived more than 50 per cent of their value directly or indirectly from immovable property (real property) situated in that other Contracting Jurisdiction.

-Italy has opted for the application of Article 9, Paragraph 4 of the MLI with respect to its tax treaties (i.e., the rule addressing gains from the alienation of shares in entities deriving their value principally from immovable properties).124
+Italy has opted for the application of Article 9, Paragraph 4 of the MLI in respect of its tax treaties (i.e., the rule addressing gains from the alienation of shares in entities deriving their value principally from immovable properties).108

-Once the MLI becomes effective with respect to Italy, Article 9, Paragraph 4 will apply to a tax treaty with Italy only where the other contracting state has also chosen to apply the provision (pursuant to Article 9, Paragraph 8 of the MLI).
-For example, the option has been exercised by France and therefore the provision should apply with respect to the Italy–France tax treaty after the MLI becomes effective with respect to Italy.125
+Once the MLI becomes effective in respect of Italy, Article 9, Paragraph 4 will apply to a tax treaty with Italy only when the other contracting state has also chosen to apply the provision (pursuant to Article 9, Paragraph 8 of the MLI).

-It is worth noting that tax treaties allocate taxing rights between the contracting states, while the taxable income is identified under domestic rules.
-Therefore, specific tax exemptions set out by Italian domestic rules with respect to gains realised by a non-resident person should continue to apply, even if Article 9, Paragraph 4 of the MLI is applicable to the treaty between Italy and the state of residence of the non-resident person.
+Tax treaties allocate tax rights between the contracting states, whereas the taxable income is identified under domestic rules.
+Therefore, specific tax exemptions set out by Italian domestic rules in respect of gains realised by a non-resident person should continue to apply, even if Article 9, Paragraph 4 of the MLI is applicable to the treaty between Italy and the state of residence of the non-resident person.

-The domestic definition of a PE is set out in Article 162 of the Income Tax Code,126 which is based on the definition in the OECD Model Tax Convention, with some material differences.
-Law No. 205 of 27 December 2017 further amended the domestic definition of a PE.
+The domestic definition of a PE is based on the definition in the OECD Model Tax Convention, with some material differences introduced in 2017.

-With respect to cross-border real estate investments, in principle the mere ownership of an immovable property located in Italy does not per se give rise to a PE.128 The existence of a PE in Italy must be determined considering the business activity actually carried out in Italian territory by the non-resident entity in connection with the real estate investment and, in particular, where the management is located.
+In respect of cross-border real estate investments, in principle, the mere ownership of an immovable property located in Italy does not per se give rise to a PE.110 The existence of a PE in Italy must be determined considering the business activity actually carried out in Italian territory by the non-resident entity in connection with the real estate investment and, in particular, where the management is located.

 ii Cross-border considerations